 ‘Miss Anderson’s Motor Service’ offered vehicle servicing and repairs, petrol sales, a 24-hour chauffeur service (staffed by chauffeuses) and interstate road trips for adventurous tourists featuring generous catering.

 Read our blog to learn more about Alice and her vision 'to turn a trade into a profession for women.'

 Patricia Karvelas on elevating women's voices

-To round out Women's History Month, we're sharing a excerpt from Patricia Karvelas' powerful speech at the Library's 'International Women's Week: women's voices from the past' celebration.
+Watch an excerpt from Patricia Karvelas' powerful speech at the Library's 2022 'International Women's Week: women's voices from the past' celebration.